 Sarah-Jane Williams, Associate in the Planning team at Stephens Scown says “Since the 11 May 2016 Court of Appeal decision small developers have been eagerly anticipating the reintroduction of the small site exemptions into National Planning Policy Guidance (NPPG).
 Now the policy has been reinstated it is likely that previously stalled small developments will come forward.
 As an incentive to boost brownfield development yesterday’s NPPG update also restored the vacant building credit.
 Whilst the changes are welcomed by developers it is worth noting that the original challenge to the government policy was brought by two Local Planning Authorities who argued that it would lead to a reduction in the provision and delivery of affordable housing.”

-Stephens Scown’s planning team are holding a spring/summer planning update in June – to find out more and to register, please click on the link here.
+Stephens Scown’s planning team are holding a spring/summer planning update in June – to find out more and to register, please contact us.